TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/FAQ.rst

 .. rst-class:: panel panel-default

-Is it Possible to Highjack Extension Documentation?
+Is it possible to highjack extension documentation?
 ===================================================

 How do you make sure only the author of the extension publishes the documentation?